 - Recognize the “value chain” along the path.

-- Understand the general methods of transporting crude oil from well to refinery.
+- Explain the general methods of transporting crude oil from well to refinery.

-- Become familiar with the Crude Refining processes and their refined products.
+- Outline the Crude Refining processes and their refined products.

 What is due for this lesson?